 This is because Stock Rover is one of the most powerful stock research and analysis platforms with everything you need to do an in-depth fundamental analysis of every stock listed on the US and Canada stock exchanges.

-Not only you would get access to all the fundamental and financial data of the company going back to at least 20 years, but you will also have research reports, analyst ratings, and the fair value of the stocks.
+Not only you would get access to all the fundamental and financial data of the company going back to at least 20 years, but you would also have research reports, analyst ratings, and the fair value of the stocks.

 For Stock Rover‘s paid plans, there are three tiers: